-I earned my Master’s of the Arts in English and Creative Writing with a focus on Fiction Writing from Longwood University in 2009.
+I earned a Master of the Arts degree in English and Creative Writing with a focus on Fiction Writing from Longwood University in 2009.
 Since then, I’ve taught university-level English and writing, and I’ve also worked as a book designer, bookseller, tutor, editor and freelance writer.
-Today, I’m happy to serve as Editor-In-Chief of a literary journal on Twitter called Tiny Text (@Tiny_Text), Fiction Editor for the Santa Fe Literary Review, and to be a Fiction student in the MFA at the Institute of American Indian Arts in Santa Fe, New Mexico.
+Today, I’m happy to serve as Fiction Editor for the Santa Fe Literary Review and to be a Fiction student in the MFA at the Institute of American Indian Arts in Santa Fe, New Mexico.

 I’m revising my first novel right now, and I’m probably writing some flash fiction and taking photos along the way.
 If you’d like to buy photography or handmade zines, get in touch anytime via the Contact page or at email@example.com.